3 Types of Cataract Surgery

 Reason to get a cataract surgery

-Phacoemulsification
+1. Phacoemulsification (PHACO)

 Phacoemulsification is a surgical procedure that uses an ultrasound probe to break up the cloudy lens for removal.
 First, the surgeon inserts a microscopic probe into the lens where the cataract has formed, through a tiny incision into the cornea.
 This probe transmits ultrasound waves to break up or emulsify the cataract so the surgeon can remove it in miniscule pieces.

 The lens capsule, found at the back of your lens, is left intact so that it will hold the new artificial lens in place.
 Typically, the incision of this size is self-sealing, so it does not require sutures.
+Eliminating the need for stitches and promoting quicker healing.
+This means less discomfort and a faster recovery for patients undergoing this advanced procedure.

-Extracapsular surgery
+2. Extracapsular surgery (ECCE)

-Laser-assisted cataract surgery
+3. Laser-assisted cataract surgery (LACS)

-Laser-assisted cataract surgery allows the surgeon to use the laser to make the opening in the capsule and soften the cataract.
+Laser-assisted cataract surgery or LACS allows the surgeon to use the laser to make the opening in the capsule and soften the cataract.
 A camera or ultrasound device is placed over your eye to map out the surface.
 The information gathered is transmitted to a computer that programs the exact location, size, and depth for incisions.

-What is an artificial Intraocular Lens?
+What is an Artificial Intraocular Lens?

 After removing the cataract, it will be replaced by an artificial one called an intraocular lens (IOL).
 An IOL is a precisely engineered lens that is usually made of high-quality acrylic or clear plastic.
 It focuses the light onto the retina to improve your vision.
 It also comes with a special coating to protect your eyes from harmful UV rays.

+Like prescription eyeglasses or contact lenses, IOLs come in different focusing powers.
+To set this, your ophthalmologist needs to measure the length of your eye and the curve of your cornea.
 Unlike a contact lens, an IOL is fixed permanently inside the eye with no need for any maintenance.
 Once it is in place, you will not feel or see the lens at all.

 Although all intraocular lenses are used to restore clarity of vision, there are many types of intraocular lens choices available today, with specific functions.